-50. The assets shown as assets of a particular statutory fund in a statement furnished to the Commission pursuant to section 49, or in any variation of the statement, shall be deemed to form part of the assets of that fund unless they more properly form part of the assets of some other statutory fund.
+50. The assets shown as assets of a particular statutory fund in a statement furnished to the Commission pursuant to section 49, or in any variation of the statement, shall be deemed to form part of the assets of that fund unless the Commission is satisfied that the assets more properly form part of the assets of some other statutory fund.